ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The authors wish to thank {{{Ari Keränen}}}, {{{John Preuß Mattsson}}}, {{{Jim Schaad}}}, {{{Ludwig Seitz}}}, and {{{Göran Selander}}} for the useful discussion and reviews that helped shape this document.

-The work on this document has been partly supported by the H2020 project SIFIS-Home (Grant agreement 952652).
+This work was supported by the Sweden's Innovation Agency VINNOVA within the EUREKA CELTIC-NEXT projects CRITISEC and CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).

 --- fluff